PhotonChaos/FrostbourneSurvivors/README.md

 - Should XP be orb-based, or kill based?
 - What is the win condition?
 - What is the end goal?
+- Should X spells be denoted by a bool in the structure?
+This could allow for some spells to have a bonus to X, or an extra cost to X
 ## Controls
 - Spacebar: Spell 2 (OR DASH)
 - Shift: Dash (OR SPELL 2)